Call the Department of Human Services Helpline, toll-free, at 1-800-692-7462

-There are a couple of different ways to apply for SNAP.
-Please choose the option that best suits you.
+Please apply using the option that best suits you.
 If you do not know if you are eligible, you may still apply.

-If you need help completing the application form or need more information about benefits, trained county assistance office staff can help you.
+If you need help completing the application form or need more information about benefits, trained county assistance office staff can help you in person.

 If applying online, COMPASS will detect if you qualify for the simplified application and provide it for you.